PaulKinlan/paul.kinlan.me/content/2024-08-28-fictitious-web.md

 ---
+date: 2024-08-28 14:44:00
+draft: false
+published: true
 slug: fictitious-web
-date: 2024-08-28T14:44:00
-title: I spent an evening on a fictitious web
-published: true
-draft: false
+summary: Experimented with WebSim, a simulated web environment, creating sites like a personal blog, timezone converter, interactive globe, and a travel site.
+The experience was reminiscent of the early web's playful exploration and highlighted WebSim's potential for creativity and interactive experiences.
 tags:
 - websim
 - simulation
 - virtual world
 - web development
 - creative exploration
 - interactive experience
 - online games
 - website creation
-summary: "An individual explored WebSim, a simulated web environment, creating various sites and applications, including a personal blog clone, a timezone converter, an interactive globe, and a travel site.
-The experience evoked a sense of discovery and playfulness reminiscent of the early web, showcasing the platform's potential for creative exploration and interactive experiences."
+- early web
+- virtual world exploration
+title: I spent an evening on a fictitious web

 ---

 I saw [https://websim.ai](https://websim.ai) a couple of weeks ago but didn\'t quite get it, and then during some research on the creator and web developer ecosystems I came back to it and my mind was blown.